AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 Deep down I do not want to take risks.
 I do not believe in the ‘you only live once (YOLO) philosophy.
 Even though I have joked about it several times.

 You can make life changes without reverting to knee-jerk reactions to emotional situations.

-The catch is you need to be in a stable situation first.
-And that can be insanely hard to do.
+The catch is you need to be in a stable situation first, and that can be insanely hard to do.

 I want to go buy a house, a new car, a better computer, have subscriptions to every streaming service, go on ten vacations, and eat out at Fish City Grill every damn day.
 Although I might be able to afford to pay for such a lifestyle as a privileged white dude in the US.
 In the long run, I cannot afford to.

-I don't drop lots of cash on useless stuff unless I have to.
+I don't drop cash on useless stuff unless I have to.
+I want to keep things humble.

-(I can't deny that I go buy a lot of potato chips and craft beer, so I am not perfect.
-I try to keep this to a minimum though.)
+(I can't deny that I do go buy a lot of potato chips and craft beer, so I am not perfect.
+I try to keep this to a minimum though.
+Its my guilty pleasure.)

 I want my future ambition to be matched by enough liquid assets to fule it.
 This way I can pursue opportunities while still having a humble and patient mindset.